c0debrain/flat/README.md

 2. Deploy function to Firebase. ( see /firebase )
 3. Setup push notification in iOS developer portal and in Firebase.

-## We are working on detailed document.
+**We are working on detailed document now.
+Please watch this repository to keep updated**

 ### License
 Flat Messenger uses MIT License.